osdnk/react-native-spline-interpolate-workspace/README.md

 Provide API for declarative native spline third order interpolation in React Native in a linear complexity

 ## General
-Code consists of three separated file which are supposed to be separated libraries in future.
+Code consists of three separated files which are supposed to be separated libraries in future.

 - `splineInterpolation.js`
-gives math foundation for further calculation.
+gives math foundation for further calculations.
 Firstly, it was made using Gaussian elimination and then optimized for O(n) complexity where n is a number of interpolation nodes.

 It was applied to RN in two ways: using native core drivers